Gaze3P: Gaze-Based Prediction of User-Perceived Privacy

 Our Gaze3P dataset enables new analyses that shed light on how users cognitively and behaviourally respond to privacy-relevant stimuli.
+Given the difficulty in determining beforehand which features can be meaningfully extracted from gaze data and whether confounding variables can be effectively separated, we adopted a machine learning-based approach to automatically uncover privacy-related patterns corresponding to each task.
+This method enables us to objectively evaluate our hypothesis: that gaze behaviour may function as a proxy for perceived privacy.

-More specifically, in this section we explore how well our gaze-based dataset \methodName~is suited for two groups of learning tasks: (i) \emph{stimuli-based perceived privacy} (SPP) tasks that infer how private a stimulus (e.g. image) is in \cref{sub:spp} and (ii) \emph{user-based perceived privacy (UPP)} tasks that infer informtion about the user (e.g. privacy expertise or identity) in \cref{sub:upp}.
+More specifically, in this section, we explore how well our gaze-based dataset \methodName~is suited for two groups of learning tasks: (i) \emph{stimuli-based perceived privacy} (SPP) tasks that infer how private a stimulus (e.g. image) is in \cref{sub:spp} and (ii) \emph{user-based perceived privacy (UPP)} tasks that infer information about the user (e.g. privacy expertise or identity) in \cref{sub:upp}.
 Each task entails learning a distinct mapping or pattern within the gaze data, such as predicting privacy ratings from gaze, classifying stimuli as private or non-private, or identifying user-specific privacy preferences based on demographic or behavioural features.
-We remark that we train all our models on annotated gaze data (i.e. with user-specified privacy ratings), such that they generalise to unseen users or stimuli.
-This not only facilitates the development of scalable and user-adaptive privacy-aware systems, but also provides empirical insights into the underlying mechanisms of perceived privacy.
+For implementation, we used a basic Scikit-learn framework with default parameter settings.
+This provided a standardised and unbiased baseline for model training, avoiding manual feature selection or tuning that could skew results or introduce overfitting.
+It is important to note that all models in this study are trained on annotated gaze data, where user-specified privacy ratings serve as ground-truth labels to facilitate supervised learning and enable robust evaluation of model performance.
+The purpose of this training procedure is to allow the model to learn association patterns for each task.
+During testing and deployment, however, only the raw gaze data is provided as input to the model—without any accompanying user-specified ratings.
+This setup reflects a practical application scenario, wherein the model is expected to generalise to previously unseen users or stimuli and autonomously infer privacy-related judgments based solely on gaze behaviour.
+This not only facilitates the development of scalable and user-adaptive privacy-aware systems but also provides empirical insights into the underlying mechanisms of perceived privacy.

-In the following, we describe the two training tasks in detail and evaluate the performance of our trained models w.r.t standard baselines, namely decision tree (DT), support vector machine (SVM), logistic regression (LR), random forest (RF), K-nearest neighbour (KNN), convolutional neural networks (CNN), recurrent neural networks (RNN), and transformer (TF) models (cf. \cref{tab:spp}).
+In the following, we describe the two training tasks in detail and evaluate the performance of our trained models w.r.t standard baselines, namely decision tree (DT), support vector machine (SVM), logistic regression (LR), random forest (RF), K-nearest neighbour (KNN), and transformer (TF) models (cf. \cref{tab:spp}).
 To study individual stimuli, we focused on the free-viewing data of our dataset.